Insights by Omkar

 Today’s sky, computed from real ephemeris math — not a horoscope generator.
 The two frames below are what the sky is actually doing right now.
 The practitioner reads underneath are what to do with it.

-Taurus zodiac glyph
+Cancer zodiac glyph

 The sun